 What’s Worth Paying For?

 The two things worth paying more for are location and quality of guides.
-The smaller more expensive camps often have both, but that doesn’t mean you have to stay at the Rotundu Log Cabins where Prince William proposed to Kate.
+The smaller more expensive camps often have both, but that doesn’t mean you have to stay where Prince William proposed to Kate.
 The best choice, according to Dan, is where the type of experience you want intersects with the amenities you feel you must have, and your budget.
 “This is a trip worth doing right,” he says. ” It’s worth saving up an extra year so you can have the experience you want instead of rushing in and skimping on things.”
 And I would agree with that.

 When you arrive at each camp you’re assigned a guide who will be with you for the length of your stay.
 You’ll be amazed at the crazy encyclopedic knowledge they have of nature.
 From bugs on the ground to the birds in the sky and everything in between.
 They know the location of recent sightings, watering holes, dens, and kills, and the areas each species frequents.
 Their understanding of animal behavior and the surrounding region means you’ll have the best possible chance of seeing a ton of wildlife.